Qortal/Brooklyn/mesa 3D driver/docs/xlibdriver.rst

 When sharing the root colormap, Mesa may be unable to allocate the colors it needs, resulting in poor color quality.
 This can happen when a large number of colorcells in the root colormap are already allocated.
+To prevent colormap sharing in GLUT, set the **MESA_PRIVATE_CMAP** environment variable.
+The value isn't significant.

 Gamma Correction
 ----------------